webOS-ports/webos-ports-sdk/README.md

 + Create your VM: `scripts/lune-emulator -n webos-ports-dev -i webos-ports-dev-image-qemux86.vmdk create`
 + Generate a diagnostics package: `scripts/lune-diag.sh`
 + Install LuneOS on your emulator: `scripts/lune-emulateos.sh`

-## Command Line Tools

-Follows the naming conventions from webOS SDK:

-+ `lune-run <path-to-appcode>`: packages the path and attempts to install it and run it on the connected device or emulator, with console logging enabled (depends on `palm-package` from the webOS SDK)
-+ `lune-package <path-to-appcode>`: packages the path (depends on `palm-package` from the webOS SDK)
-+ `lune-install <path-to-ipk>`: deploys the specified ipk to the connected device or emulator and attempts to install it
-+ `lune-log <ip-address>`: opens a Chrome-based logging window to the device at the specified IP address